vital-software/monofo-buildkite-plugin/docs/artifacts.md

 - `.tar`: uses no compression
 - `.tar.gz`: uses `gzip` to compress the tar
 - `.tar.lz4`: uses `lz4` to compress the tar
-- `.caidx`: uses `desync` to store the tar in a content-addressed store, replacing the tarball with an "index file"
+- `.catar.caibx`: uses `desync` to store the tar in a content-addressed store, replacing the tarball with an "index file"

 ### Desync